etcd-io/etcd/Documentation/op-guide/security.md

 `--trusted-ca-file=<path>`: Trusted certificate authority.

+`--auto-tls`: Use automatically generated self-signed certificates for TLS connections with clients.

 **Peer (server-to-server / cluster) communication:**

 The peer options work the same way as the client-to-server options: